 The staff at the IAS collaborates with faculty at UC Santa Cruz to organize major conferences, to invite speakers to campus, to host performances and events, and to co-curate exhibitions as part of the IAS nomadic exhibition program.

 The faculty-initiated projects support the larger goals of the IAS: these projects have interdisciplinary reach; support teaching and learning in the Arts; introduce a broad public to research underway at UCSC; and address the crucial issues and big questions which define the current times.

 Faculty in the Arts Division is given preference for collaborations, but all faculty are welcome to submit proposals.

 Support for Conferences

 The IAS offers financial and/or logistical support for a select number of faculty-initiated conferences.
 When making decisions about support, the IAS takes into consideration the interdisciplinary aspects of the conference, including how the arts are put into relation with other disciplines, its impact on teaching and learning at UCSC, and its broader public outreach.
-Major conferences supported include the upcoming TRANSPACIFIC DIS/POSITIONS (2018), EXTRACTION (2017), and ANTHROPOCENE: ARTS OF LIVING ON A DAMAGED PLANET (2014).
+Major conferences supported include TRANSPACIFIC DIS/POSITIONS (2018), EXTRACTION (2017), and ANTHROPOCENE: ARTS OF LIVING ON A DAMAGED PLANET (2014).

 To submit proposals for conference support from the IAS, email firstname.lastname@example.org.